-When deciding on the right software, you’ll need to involve your IT team, Privacy & Security, and engineering staff early.
+When deciding on the right software, you must involve your IT team, Privacy and security, and engineering staff early.
 This will save you a lot of time when you are ready to deploy and integrate the software into your marketing tech stack.

 Build a staffing model that scales